junh1024/junh1024-Documents/Anime/Anime Recommendations.md

 - Chuunibyou: Yuuta Togashi though he'd left his past behind, but along comes Rikka Takanashi.
 She still fights in a realm of darkness, while other people go about their lives, often with hilarious results.
 But reality & romance are calling, and they must face it.
 - Shirokuma Cafe: Join Panda and the gang as they go about their daily lives.
 Every day is full of laughter.
 - Hitoribocchi no OO Seikatsu.
 The road to befriending the whole class isn't without its hurdles, Especially if you have social anxiety.
 Join Bocchi and her friends (when she makes them) in her OO school life.
-- Workplace comedy with romantic undertones: Working!!, Denki-gai
+- Working!!: Souta Takanashi is invited by Popura Taneshima to work at the Wagnaria family restaurant.
+It turns out that most of the workers are at least as quirky as he is, from the ever-scheming Satou, to highly-talkative Yachiyo.
 - Comedy with romantic undertones: Kaguya-sama,.
-Chuunibyou, Toradora, School rumble
+School rumble
+- Toradora: Ryuuji is a gentle student, but often falls on the wrong side of things due to his looks.
+One day, Ryuuji bumps into the imfamous Taiga.
+Ryuuji reveals he has a crush on Minori, while Taiga actally has a crush on Yuusaku aka Ryuuji's mate.
+How will this romcom unfold?
 - Acchi kocchi: Io and Tamaki would be a perfect couple... if only they would realise it.
 Join them and their friends as they try to edge them closer together through festivals, snow fights, whatever really.
 - Konobi: Mizuki draws apples, but Subaru draws the perfect 2D waifu, while other members have no meaningful contribution.
 Tension arises even on the most trivial matters.
 No wonder the art club has a problem.
 - Baka and Test: Yoshii must score high in tests to advance up classes.
 It's a tough job for an idiot.
 But surprisingly, being an idiot has its perks.
 - Full Metal Panic Fumoffu: Kaname is an average highschool student.
 Her friend Sousuke with a military background, is not.
 He assumes the worst in every situation and comes with all guns blazing.
 And so begins his long, and often hilarious journey of integrating into highschool life.

 ## Drama
-- Anohana: They were once a group of friends, but someone has one last wish
+- Anohana: They were once a group of friends, but someone has one last wish.
+Spurred on by Meiko, Jinta begrudgingly gathers his estranged friends to fufil one last wish.
 - AnoNatsu: Kaito and his friends make a film over summer.
 But as the filming unfolds, so do their feelings.
+- Denpa Onna: Makoto has gone to live with his aunt since his parents are away.
+It turns out he has a cousin, Erio - a self-proclaimed alien who spends her days wrapped around a futon.
+This is on top of his quirky classmates.
+His adolescent life is about to get more interesting.
-- Hanasaku iroha.
-Ohana's irresponsible parents have left with her estranged grandmother, who runs a traditional Japanese inn.
+- Hanasaku Iroha: Ohana's irresponsible parents have left with her estranged grandmother, who runs a traditional Japanese inn.
 She's forced to adapt and start a new life in the countryside, while getting along with her friends and workmates.
 - Oregairu: Hachiman the pessimist, Yukino the ice queen, and Yui the extrovert form the school's service club.
 Together, they help the students with their problems.
 But the three develop problems of their own, too.
 - Hourou Musuko: Shuuichi-kun and Yoshino-chan each dream of becoming the opposite sex.
 When they enter middle school, how will they navigate what lies ahead?
-- Drama with romantic undertones: Kokoro connect, Nagi no Asukara
+- Nagi no Asukara:
 - Kokoro connect: Taichi, Iori, Himeko, Yoshifumi and Yui form the cultural research club.
-One day, a mysterious being known as "heartseed" being randomly swapping their bodies between themselves.
+One day, a mysterious being known as "heartseed" beings randomly swapping their bodies between themselves.
 Their friendships are put to the ultimate test as they try to cope and hide their secret from everyone else.
 - Shinkai's distance between two people: 5 centimeters, Garden of Words, Weathering with you

 ## Ecchi/Hentai